One of the earliest cultivated plants, growing this starchy and sweet flavored veggie is fun! Let’s have a look at How to Grow Taro!

 Pests and diseases

-Taro plant pests are taro beetle (papuana uninodis), which recently became a problem and had been blamed for the loss of 40% of the harvested taro in Fiji.
+Taro plant pests are taro beetle, which recently became a problem and had been blamed for the loss of 40% of the harvested taro in Fiji.
 Cluster caterpillars and grasshoppers are other pests you should look for.
 In diseases, nematodes and taro leaf blight can also be a problem.

 Taro corms (thickened underground stems, also called roots) are ready for harvest in 7 to 12 months (depending on the growing conditions and varieties) after planting.
-When leaves begin to turn yellow and corms starts to push out of the soil.
-Corms should be picked up carefully without any damage.
+When leaves begin to turn yellow and corms start to push out of the soil, you can start picking them without damaging the plant.

-Taro leaves, and their petioles are also edible but only after being cooked and can be harvested anytime, although they are less consumed than the corms.
+Taro leaves, and their petioles are also edible but only after being cooked and can be harvested anytime.

-*Sap of the plant can cause mild irritation to skin, eyes and mucous membranes, so the harvesting should be done carefully and with the use of gloves.
+Note: The Sap of the plant can cause mild irritation to skin, eyes, and mucous membranes.
+Harvest carefully wearing gloves.

-Colocasia Gigantea – Sometimes called Giant elephant ear or Indian taro, its corms are inedible, and only stems and leaves are consumed mostly in Japan and South-East Asia.
+- Colocasia Gigantea: Its corms are inedible.
+Only the stems and leaves are edible that too mostly in Japan and South-East Asia.

-Alocasia Macrorrhizos – It belongs to Araceae family, native to Malaysia and called Elephant ear taro, its leaves are pointed upwards or remain almost horizontal.
+- Alocasia Macrorrhizos: It belongs to the Araceae family, native to Malaysia, and called Elephant ear taro.
+Its leaves remain almost horizontal.
 Edible only after long cooking time.